 - Help pedestrians (and other drivers) see you in twilight by turning your headlights on before sunset and keeping them on for an hour after sunrise.

-- Yield to pedestrians (and bicyclists) who are crossing the road in a crosswalk, especially when turning.
+- Stop for pedestrians (and bicyclists) who are crossing the road in a crosswalk, especially when turning.

 - Aim your headlights correctly and make sure they’re clean.